Coming out of your shell | The Press

 It often starts early in life, there can be consequences for studies, school, university, the fear of taking exams, of having to be in a group, of speaking in public.
 Many anxious people restrict themselves in their lives.
 It can be a hindrance to personal and professional development.
 People give up a promotion because they know they will have to lead a team, speak in public and in meetings.

-We see it in the statistics that people with social anxiety do not have the same level of education or the same socio-economic and professional profile that they could wish for because of this obstacle that is sometimes difficult to overcome.
+We see it in the statistics that people with social anxiety do not have the same level of education or the same socio-economic and professional profile that they might wish for because of this obstacle that is sometimes difficult to overcome.

 Antoine Pelissolo, psychiatrist

 Yes, but not much compared to the extent of social anxiety in our society.
-It’s good that some talk about it.
+It’s good that some talk regarding it.
 There were recently Naomi Osaka and Simone Biles, but it’s still taboo.
 One of the main reasons for social anxiety is the fact that we know that they suffer from it, because it is experienced as a taboo.
 In our society, there is an omnipresent need for performance and an image of perfection.
 The cult of the image with social networks is difficult for those who suffer from anxiety and social phobia.
 We must be able to show that we have moments of fragility and sensitivity, we must be more open, be less judgmental, because we sometimes tend to make fun of people who blush.
 It only takes a remark once and you can be marked for life or almost by a scene of blushing.
 It’s very common to blush, but as soon as you refuse to blush, because it’s perceived as a sign of weakness, it can become an obsession for some people.
 The fear of blushing in public is called ereutophobia, which can be a source of disability.

 How is social anxiety treated?